 - Inherent transaction costs

-- Challenges with site access contracts and concerns.
+- Challenges with contract terms and conditions

 For more information about project assistance, contact: